Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 }

-Every JSON snapshot includes the raw events array so I can backfill, audit, or replay if I ever need to.
+Every snapshot includes the raw events array for backfill, audit, or replay.

 Recommended